SujalChoudhari/PackageManager/README.md

 - **Footer:**
   The footer section, often containing contact information or links to related resources.

-#### Styling

-The styling for the frontend is managed using the `Main.css` file, which is imported into the `Main.js` file.

-### Customization

-Feel free to customize the components, styles, and content to match your project requirements.
-The React.js framework allows for easy modification and expansion of the frontend.

 ## Backend

 The backend of this project is responsible for connecting to the MongoDB database, handling data retrieval, and providing endpoints for adding and fetching packages.

 ### Setup

 1. **Navigate to the Backend Directory:**
    ```bash